MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/ndr/cannot-send-mail-mepf.md

 This issue occurs when any of these conditions is met:

-- The organization's default public folder post quota (`DefaultPublicFolderProhibitPostQuota`) has been reached.
+- The organization's default public folder post quota (`DefaultPublicFolderProhibitPostQuota`) is reached.
-- The individual public folder post quota (`PublicFolderProhibitPostQuota`) has been reached.
+- The individual public folder post quota (`PublicFolderProhibitPostQuota`) is reached.
-- The Content Public Folder mailbox hosting the mail-enabled public folder has reached its quota.
+- The Content Public Folder mailbox hosting the mail-enabled public folder reaches its quota.

 ## Resolution

-Here's how to identify which quota has been reached and take corrective steps:
+Here's how to identify which quota is reached and take corrective steps:

 ### Step 1: Check individual public folder quota